oddbird/oddleventy/content/blog/2024/proxy-store.md

 A third solution is using a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
-We can store our data in a proxied object, and then intercept -- or trap -- the setters to trigger the reactivity.
+We can store our data in a proxied object, and then intercept -- or "trap" -- the setters to trigger the reactivity.

 ## A simple Proxy state